 In our case, we want to return to our phenomenal world where we work and live.
 So we just had a glimpse of the Original Face, or God the Holly Spirit, and returned to our dan tian.

 I have read of some highly advanced meditators (Theravada Arhat) reaching 5 Pure Land states fairly easily through meditation.
 I am adding a description of them I found in the Internet for your convenience in the end of my message.
 Are these 5 extraordinary meditative states familiar to you?

 These are so advanced skills that I would not post the descriptions anywhere except enclosed in private correspondence, and neither do I plan to try accessing them in the near future.

-Yes, these meditation attainments are familiar to me, though we may describe them using different worlds.
+Yes, these meditation attainments are familiar to me, though we may describe them using different words.
 Many of our instructors and students have had these experiences.

 These are advanced skills and should not be attempted on their own by people without the supervision of a master, but many of our instructors and students have attained them.
 We are able to attain these attainment in a ridiculously fast manner because we use the Zen approach.
 Others who use traditional approaches may take many years, or life times.